-Individual investigation or project related to the area of concentration and professional education.
-Enroll in final credit(s) of Master's Research Paper or Project in the semester in which you expect the paper or project to be approved.
-Should you not complete the paper or project in the final semester, you will receive a CS grade in this course and will be required to re-enroll in a minimum of 1 additional credit of Master's Research Paper or Project each fall and spring semester thereafter until the paper or project is completed.
+Intensive investigation of an approved topic in the specialized area within the Master of Education degree.
+Proposal required prior to registration.
+Enroll in final credit(s) of Thesis in the semester in which you expect the thesis to be approved.
+Should you not complete the thesis in the final semester, you will receive a CS grade in this course and will be required to re-enroll in a minimum of 1 additional credit of Thesis each fall and spring semester thereafter until the thesis is completed.
 Your progress and the decision of the thesis advisor will determine the number of credits for which you must register.
-Course is graded P/N.
+Graded P/NC.

+HIED 600 Foundations of Higher Education

+3cr.